makinacorpus/DbToolsBundle/docs/content/contribute/pack.md

 Learn more about how to develop them reading the [Custom Anonymizers section](../anonymization/custom-anonymizers).
 :::

-## 3. Testing your anonymizers
+## 3. Test your anonymizers

-After you built your Anonymizer, don't forget to test them.
-We recommend doing at least one functionnal test.
+After you built your anonymizers, don't forget to test them.
+We recommend doing at least one functionnal test per anonymizer.
+To inspire you doing these tests, read [existing tests in the DbToolsBundle](https://github.com/makinacorpus/DbToolsBundle/tree/main/tests/Functional/Anonymizer/Core) or in official packs.

-To help you launchning these tests, you can use provided `dev.sh` script, see [Development guide section](./guide).
+To help you launchning these tests, use provided `dev.sh` script, see [Development guide section](./guide) to learn how to use it.

-## 4. Continuous Integration

-The pack-template comes with preconfigured Github Actions.
-These actions will:
+## 5. Share your pack on packagist

+If you want to share it and make it easily installable, share your package on [Packagist](https://packagist.org/).

+## 6. Make it an official pack

+If:

+* you find your package good enough,
+* it is well tested,
+* you think it is generic enough to interest a large number of people,

+Then, you should consider to add it to the official packs list.

+Doing so, your package will be more visible (it will be added to this documentation) but it will also be automatically tested by a CI every week from the [packs-status repository](https://github.com/DbToolsBundle/packs-status).

+This CI will:

 * Check Coding standards (with PHP CS Fixer)
 * Launch a Static Analysis (with PHPStan)
 * Launch PHPUnit tests on different database vendors and PHP versions

-## 5. Sharing it on packagist

-If you want to share it and make it easily installable, share your package on [Packagist](https://packagist.org/).

-## 6. Making it an official pack

-If you find your package good enough and if it's well tested, you should consider to add it to the official packs list.

-To do so, [open an issue](https://github.com/makinacorpus/DbToolsBundle/issues) to ask it :wink:.
+* Will, on every fail, create an issue on your pack repository to warn you

+To ask your package to be part of official list, [open an issue on the packs-status repository](https://github.com/DbToolsBundle/packs-status/issues).

 :::info
 Note that to have your pack becoming an official one, you will need to transfere the repository to the [DbToolsBundle Organization](https://github.com/DbToolsBundle).